AndreiLeCodeur/AndreiLeCodeur/README.md

 I'm an applied mathematics engineering student at INSA Toulouse, France, with a strong interest in data science and building things from scratch.
-Most of what I make comes out of coursework or my own curiosity — usually both.
+Most of what I make comes out of coursework or my own curiosity, usually both.

 ## What I work on